 A young man is seated under a tree and contemplates three cups set on the grass before him; an arm issuing from a cloud offers him another cup.
 His expression notwithstanding is one of discontent with his environment.

-Divinatory Meanings: Weariness, disgust, aversion, imaginary vexations, as if the wine of this world had caused satiety only; another wine, as if a fairy gift, is now offered the wastrel, but he sees no consolation therein.
+Weariness, disgust, aversion, imaginary vexations, as if the wine of this world had caused satiety only; another wine, as if a fairy gift, is now offered the wastrel, but he sees no consolation therein.
 This is also a card of blended pleasure.

-Reversed: Novelty, presage, new instruction, new relations.
+Novelty, presage, new instruction, new relations.

-CUPS: THREE
+CUPS.
+THREE.

 Maidens in a garden-ground with cups uplifted, as if pledging one another.

-Divinatory Meanings: The conclusion of any matter in plenty, perfection and merriment; happy issue, victory, fulfilment, solace, healing, Reversed: Expedition, dispatch, achievement, end.
-It signifies also the side of excess in physical enjoyment, and the pleasures of the senses.
+The conclusion of any matter in plenty, perfection and merriment; happy issue, victory, fulfilment, solace, healing.

-CUPS: TWO
+Expedition, dispatch, achievement, end.
+It signifies also the side of excess in physical.

+CUPS.
+TWO.

 A youth and maiden are pledging one another, and above their cups rises the Caduceus of Hermes, between the great wings of which there appears a lion's head.
 It is a variant of a sign which is found in a few old examples of this card.
 Some curious emblematical meanings are attached to it, but they do not concern us in this place.

-Divinatory Meanings: Love, passion, friendship, affinity, union, concord, sympathy, the interrelation of the sexes, and--as a suggestion apart from all offices of divination--that desire which is not in Nature, but by which Nature is sanctified.
+Love, passion, friendship, affinity, union, concord, sympathy, the inter-relation of the sexes, and-as a suggestion apart from all offices of divination-that desire which is not in Nature, but by which Nature is sanctified.